rmacas/academic-website/content/talk/2018_pennState_bsi/index.md

 ---
-title: Gravitational-wave Bursts: Searching for the Unknown
+title: Gravitational-wave Bursts
 event: Classical and Quantum Gravity Seminar Series
 event_url: https://www.gr22amaldi13.com/

 location: State College, PA, USA

-abstract: "Parameter estimation of all gravitational-wave signals detected so far relies on precise source models.
-They are usually limited to alread known objects making them unsuitable for interpreting new unknown sources.
-Current and future gravitational-wave detectors will give unparalleled amounts of data with prospects of observing unknown objects, therefore an alternative method for extracting source properties is needed.
-In this talk I will present a novel method to reconstruct source properties by decomposing the source mass density perturbation.
-Our algorithm is able to reconstruct compact binary coalescences such as GW150914, as well as several other example cases.
-I will end the talk by discussing the method's limitations and possible improvements."
+abstract: "Gravitational waves (GWs) have been detected for the first time in 2015 and so far all detections were made using templates for well-modelled binary inspiral systems.
+However, an unexpected source requires a non-templated analysis and many burst algorithms are robust for that.
+I will start the presentation by explaining burst types and their search methods; special focus will be given to Gamma-ray burst searches using external triggers.
+Some burst algorithms are able to reconstruct the gravitational waveform, a key piece of information once an unknown source is detected.
+I will talk about a recent study of waveform reconstruction using Bayeswave, as well as a new method to interpret unmodelled GW burst signals."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.